 The value of the mass emission rates for each species will be averaged over the test distance (i.e. reported in g/km).
 There will be a minimum of three valid runs for each type of drive cycle.
-The coefficient of variance will be determined for each species.
-If the coefficient of variance is poor, additional runs should be performed until acceptable repeatability of emissions values are obtained.
-For hybrid vehicles the SOC correction is conducted first, and the R of the linear best fit must be greater than 0.8.
-If a hybrid vehicle has three valid runs with less than the 1% NEC delta, then the data can be used without SOC correction.
-Under these circumstances, the R of the best fit would be poor since all data points are essentially on the same axis (0% SOC correction).
+For a group of three tests to be valid the 'total GHG emissions' from each test, including the electrical contribution, must lie within a 5% range.
 Any obvious error in the data should be identified and removed from the dataset; however, a minimum of three successful runs should be used in reporting the data.

 At the end of each run, the total distance travelled by the vehicle over the test run will be noted from the dynamometer distance measurements.
 Adherence of the driver to the test cycle target speeds will be noted, and a regression will be performed to compare actual speeds with target speeds on a second-by-second basis.
 Target speed (x) and actual speed (y) should be charted in 1Hz increments and a trend line inserted with a zero intercept.
-If the resulting trend line has a slope that varies from unity by more than 10% or an $R^2$ of less than 0.8 the test run should be considered an invalid representation of that test cycle.
+If the resulting trend line has a slope that varies from unity by more than 10% or an R^2 of less than 0.8 the test run should be considered an invalid representation of that test cycle.
 The actual distance travelled by the dynamometer roller(s) should be used for the test cycle distance value.

 If at any point during the test, vehicle propulsion is not possible or the driver is warned by the vehicle to discontinue driving because the RESS energy supply is too low, the test is considered invalid.
-The RESS should be recharged and the testing procedure restarted from the beginning of the interrupted test run.
+The RESS should be discharged and re-charged and the testing procedure restarted from the beginning of the interrupted test run.